 You're not limited to the components and APIs bundled with React Native.
 React Native has a community of thousands of developers.
-If you're looking for a library that does something specific, search the npm registry for packages mentioning react-native or check out Awesome React Native for a curated list.
+If you're looking for a library that does something specific, please refer to this guide about finding libraries.

 Most apps will end up using one of these basic components.

 These common user interface controls will render on any platform.